Bali Statement Emphasizes Sustainable Hydropower as a Crucial Element for Low Carbon Economies

 The Bali Statement on Powering Sustainable Growth builds upon the global hydropower community's renewed commitment to sustainable project development, as exemplified by the San José Declaration on Sustainable Hydropower and the adoption of the Hydropower Sustainability Standard.

-Malcolm Turnbull, President of the International Hydropower Association (IHA), emphasized the statement's significance, stating, “The energy transition will not be possible without sustainable hydropower as the backbone of future energy systems.”
+Malcolm Turnbull, President of the (IHA), emphasized the statement's significance, stating, “The energy transition will not be possible without sustainable hydropower as the backbone of future energy systems.”
 He highlighted that achieving net-zero emissions need not impede economic growth, reinforcing the notion that the transition to sustainable energy is attainable with hydropower as a fundamental element.

 The full statement is available to download here.